 They were used to my spiel now and started groaning, “None of this shit's going to happen Dry.
 The real world’s going to chop you up and spit you out.
 You're going to be stuck in the rat race, clocking in, clocking off, packed onto the tube, just like all of us.”

 I smiled.
 “Tell me that again”.
 So they did.
 “Reality is going to grind you down.
 You’re going to be clock watching, Monday to Friday.
 There’s nothing you can do about it.
 And you know it.”

 “Tell me that that one more time”, I said.
 So they did.
 And I smiled even more.

 I’m not saying I’ve done anything yet cause I haven’t.
 But at least I've stuck to my word.
 I've tried and given it a go.

 Thanks for making it all the way to the bottom.
 If you enjoyed it, it would really mean a lot if you retweeted the tweet below.
 I spent a while putting this together, so it would be nice if a few people read it:

 🔥 Finally finished The Kanye Story!— Harry Dry (@harrydry)March 29, 2019

 It's a story about how I went from lying in bed with no ideas to negotiating with the biggest superstar on planet earth.
 Take a look 👉🏻https://t.co/7v6vPX55eM

-I also have an email newsletter where I write stories about startups, marketing, breaking free and occasionally the one and only Tyson Fury.
+I have an email newsletter where I write about startups, marketing, the simulation and my man Tyson Fury.

 Thanks again and peace out.